Spin wave dispersion of 3d ferromagnets based on QSGW calculations: Results and discussion

+We see two features in the difference between LDA and QSGW in $\imko$ shown in \refig{f2}(a).
+One is that the width of the peak around $2$ eV in QSGW is wider than that in LDA.
+The difference of DOS in LDA and QSGW can not explain this fact; it can be due to the difference of eigenfunctions.
+The peak becomes wider in QSGW, probably because of the general tendency of QSGW that it makes a more significant difference between occupied $3d$ states and unoccupied $3d$ states.
+The former is more localized, and the latter more extended in comparison with the case in LDA.
+The other is the width due to the $3d$ band; corresponding to the width of $3d$ band shown in the inset of \refig{f2}(a), we see narrower width in $\imko$ in QSGW.

+\refigs{f2}(b) and (c) show the Stoner excitation spectrum $-{\rm Im}[K^{+-}(\bfq,\omega)]$ in LDA and QSGW.
+Our LDA results give good agreement with Fig. 6 in Ref. \onlinecite{LR_Friedrich2018}.
+We see red triangle-like strong intensity around $\Gamma$, especially in LDA.
+The center of peak moves up as a function of $\bfq$.
+This is because shifted $q$ from $\Gamma$ requires corresponding energy shift to trace the peak of $-{\rm Im}[K^{+-}(\bfq,\omega)]$ as a function of $\omega$.
+This is explained in Fig. 7 of Ref. \onlinecite{LR_Friedrich2018}.

-\refig{f3} shows the SW dispersion by the LR method in the LDA and the QSGW, together with the experimentally observed SW energy \cite{Fe_expt1,expt_Loong}. \refig{f3} also shows the SW dispersion without Stoner excitation from the real-space approach \cite{Pajda} and the FM method \cite{FM_Halilov}.
-As shown in \refig{f3}, the peak broadening due to the Stoner damping can be seen even below 100 meV because bcc Fe is a weak ferromagnet, whose majority $d$ states are not fully occupied as shown in the inset of \refig{f2}.
-In fact, \refig{f2} indicates that there remain some Stoner excitations around $\sim 0$ eV.
-Therefore, immediately after departing from $\Gamma$, SWs are strongly mixed with Stoner excitation.
-The strong damping around H-point is also seen in the previous calculation combining the GGA and the MLWF approach with 6 MLWFS ($sd$) \cite{LR_Friedrich}.
-Our LDA calculation indicates Kohn anomalies in $\Gamma$-H, H-N, and $\Gamma$-N, which are also found in the other calculations \cite{Pajda, FM_Halilov, Grotheer}.
+\refig{f3} shows $\ImRpm$ in LDA (a) and in QSGW (b), where $R^{+-}(\bfq,\omega)$ means the trace of the matrix $R^{\ud}$ given as $R^{+-}(\bfq,\omega) = \sum_{\bfR,i,j} R^{\ud}_{\bfR ii, \bfR jj}(\bfq,\omega)$.
+We superpose experimental data \cite{Fe_expt1,expt_Loong} on it.
+We also superpose the SW dispersion calculated with the LF \cite{Pajda} in LDA, and that with FMM in LDA \cite{FMM_Halilov}.
+These are not only in (a) but also in (b) as a guide of eye.
+As shown in \refig{f3}, the peak broadening due to the Stoner damping can be seen even below 100 meV because bcc Fe is a weak ferromagnet, whose majority and minority $3d$ have relatively large DOS at $\ef$ as shown in the inset of \refig{f2}(a).
+This results in relatively large low-energy Stoner excitations.
+It means that SWs are getting to be hybridized well with Stoner excitation immediately after departing from $\Gamma$.
+The strong damping around H is also seen in the previous calculation combining the the generalized gradient approximation (GGA) and the MLWF approach with 6 MLWFS ($sd$) \cite{LR_Friedrich}.
+Our LDA calculation indicates Kohn anomalies in $\Gamma$-H, H-N, and $\Gamma$-N, which are also found in the other calculations \cite{Pajda, FMM_Halilov, Grotheer}.
+We checked calculations with denser q-point mesh (60$\times$60$\times$60) and confirmed the strong anomaly at 2/3 along $\Gamma$-N in LDA, and especially in QSGW.
+Ref. \cite{LR_Friedrich2018} explains how such anomalies can be traced back to the band structures, although they have not given explicit analysis.
+Real metals such as Fe can have complicated band structures, resulting in too complicated Fermi-surface-nestings like phenomena to be analyzed.
+Thus, we also have not yet got into such analysis.
+We are somehow skeptical whether it is worth to do or not.